Patent Attorney, Melbourne | BA, BSc(Hons), PhD, MIP Law

 Bringing scientific and legal expertise to real-life innovation

-As a Patent Scientist with Freehills Patent Attorneys, Sarah specialises in IP matters for the pharmaceutical and life sciences sectors.
+As a Patent Attorney with Freehills Patent Attorneys, Sarah specialises in IP matters for the pharmaceutical and life sciences sectors.
 Sarah’s current practice involves prosecuting Australian and foreign patent applications and drafting patent specifications.
 She also assists in the preparation of detailed freedom to operate and validity opinions as well as assisting in patent oppositions.
-She is currently training to become a registered Patent Attorney.

 Prior to joining Freehills in 2011, Sarah worked for three years as a postdoctoral research officer at the Baker IDI Heart and Diabetes Institute.
 There, her research involved the characterisation of proteins that modulate the activity of the sympathetic nervous system and in particular, the regulation of blood pressure.

 She was awarded a PhD in Biochemistry and Molecular Biology in 2007.
 Her PhD studies, undertaken at the Bio21 Institute, focused on elucidating the evolution of the structure and function of transthyretin-like proteins.